OfficeDev/VBA-content/VBA/Outlook-VBA/articles/display-a-dialog-box-for-selecting-entries-from-the-contacts-folder.md

-1. Look for the address list that corresponds with the Contacts folder.The  **SelectNamesDialog** object displays entires in a dialog box based on an **[AddressList](addresslist-object-outlook.md)**.
-To display entries in the Contacts folder, look for the  **AddressList** that corresponds with the Contacts folder.
-Iterate through all the address lists defined for the current session, and for each address list, use **[AddressList.GetContactsFolder](addresslist-getcontactsfolder-method-outlook.md)**to match the corresponding folder with the Contacts folder.
+1. Look for the address list that corresponds with the Contacts folder.The  <strong>SelectNamesDialog</strong> object displays entires in a dialog box based on an <strong><a href="addresslist-object-outlook.md" data-raw-source="[AddressList](addresslist-object-outlook.md)">AddressList</a></strong>.
+To display entries in the Contacts folder, look for the  <strong>AddressList</strong> that corresponds with the Contacts folder.
+Iterate through all the address lists defined for the current session, and for each address list, use <strong><a href="addresslist-getcontactsfolder-method-outlook.md" data-raw-source="[AddressList.GetContactsFolder](addresslist-getcontactsfolder-method-outlook.md)">AddressList.GetContactsFolder</a></strong>to match the corresponding folder with the Contacts folder.

 2. Initialize the dialog box with the address list of the Contacts folder.